TAC 2010 papers, posters/demos, and presentations

 A presentation proposal should consist of a short abstract about the team's experiments in that track.
 The abstract should not just give a general description of the system, but should emphasize what experiments were done and why they are interesting or unusual.
 Each abstract should be no more than 500 words.
 Do not send entire papers or presentation slides.
 Abstracts should be simple ASCII text and should be emailed as separate attachments to email@example.com.
 Please include the team ID in the email message and rank the proposals by the team's desire to present each proposed talk.

-The Advisory Committee selects the final set of proposals to accept for presentation, factoring in the intrinsic value of each proposal, the needs of the program, and the desirability ranking provided by the team.
+Presentation proposals will be selected at NIST based on the intrinsic value of each proposal, the needs of the program, and the desirability ranking provided by the team.

 NIST is an agency of the

 U.S. Department of Commerce